philwhiles/frettler/README.md

 - Frets: x,0,2,2,1,0
 - Fingering: x,x,2,3,1,x

-'Frets' is... the frets to be pressed (where 0 is open string), while 'Fingering is, well you get it.
+'Frets' is... the frets to be pressed (where 0 is open string), while 'Fingering' is, well you get it.
 Currently frettler does not use the fingering data, but it exists in the database for the currently known chords, and in time I will add an optional argument and the wherewithall to display finger numbers in the chart instead of the note or interval.

 #### Added Notes